 - Transfer the edamame and corn to a small serving bowl.
 Add the remaining ingredients and stir together.
 Allow to stand for a few minutes, then serve.

-If you like this corn salad, you might also enjoy …
+If you like this succotash, you might also enjoy …